Sha'ban

 In the post-Tanzimat Ottoman Empire context, the word was, in French, the main language of diplomacy and a common language among educated and among non-Muslim subjects, spelled Chaʾban.
 The current Turkish spelling today is Şâban.

 Virtues

 The virtues of Sha'ban is mentioned in various traditions of the Islamic prophet Muhammad.

 Aisha, the wife of Muhammad, narrated that "(she) did not see him fasting in any month more than in the month of Sha'ban," except Ramadan.

-In another narration the Prophet Muhammad said, "Do those deeds which you can do easily, as Allah will not get tired (of giving rewards) till you get bored and tired (of performing religious deeds)."
+In another narration Muhammad said, "Do those deeds which you can do easily, as Allah will not get tired (of giving rewards) till you get bored and tired (of performing religious deeds)."

 Timing

 The Islamic calendar is a lunar calendar, and months begin when the first crescent of a new moon is sighted.
 Since the Islamic lunar calendar year is 11 to 12 days shorter than the solar year, Sha'ban migrates throughout the seasons.
 The estimated start and end dates for Sha'ban, based on the Umm al-Qura calendar of Saudi Arabia, are: